AdBank/adbank-token-management-system/DOCUMENT.md

 *	/transferTokensInternally
 	Parameters:
-		fromUserId: string value which is unique
+		fromWalletId: string value which is unique
-		toUserId: string value which is unique
+		toWalletId: string value which is unique
 		tokenAmount: float value

 	Description: